 “Threshold” means with respect to Party B: U.S. $10,000,000, provided, however, that the Threshold for Party B shall be zero upon the occurrence and during the continuance of a Material Adverse Change or an Event of Default ongoing with respect to Party B .

 (C) Rounding” means the Delivery Amount or the Return Amount, as the case may be, will be rounded up or down to the nearest integral multiple of USD 100,000 or to zero.
+[ENRON TO CONSIDER]

 (c) Valuation and Timing

-(i) “Valuation Agent” means, for purposes of Paragraph 3, the party making the demand under Paragraph 3; for purposes of Paragraph 5, the Secured Party; and for purposes of Paragraph 6(d), the Secured Party receiving or deemed to receive the Distributions or the Interest Amount, as applicable (in any event, “X”), unless (i) X fails to perform its obligations as Valuation Agent under Paragraph 4(c) or Paragraph 6(d) in a timely manner, or (ii) an Event of Default or Potential Event of Default or Specified Condition has occurred and is continuing with respect to X, then in such case, and for so long as the Event of Default or Potential Event of Default or Specified Condition continues, the other party shall be the Valuation Agent.
+(i) “Valuation Agent” means, for purposes of Paragraph 3, the party making the demand under Paragraph 3; for purposes of Paragraph 5, the Secured Party; and for purposes of Paragraph 6(d), the Secured Party receiving or deemed to receive the Distributions or the Interest Amount, as applicable (in any event, “X”), unless (i) X fails to perform its obligations as Valuation Agent under Paragraph 4(c) or Paragraph 6(d) in a timely manner, or (ii) an Event of Default or Specified Condition has occurred and is continuing with respect to X, then in such case, and for so long as the Event of Default or Specified Condition continues, the other party shall be the Valuation Agent.
 Notwithstanding the foregoing, the Valuation Agent will be the Secured Party for purposes of calculating Value in connection with substitutions pursuant to Paragraph 4(d).

 (ii) “Valuation Date” means any Local Business Day.